 Quick filter tabs

 Projects are grouped into three main categories: Leads, Jobs, and Archived.
-Use the quick filter tabs in the top left of the page to choose a category to view.
+Use the quick filter tabs above the project list to choose a category to view.

 For more information about creating and managing project statuses, see Project statuses.